Pediatric Orthopedic Surgeons treating Leg Muscle Strain

 LEG MUSCLE STRAIN

 Leg strain is also known as a pulled muscle.
 It results from damage to a muscle from excessive physical activity.
-Proper treatment of a pulled muscle includes a cold compress, rest, and elevation of the damaged muscle above the level of the heart.
+Proper treatment of a pulled muscle includes a cold compress, rest, and elevation of the damaged muscle above the heart.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.